a conveyor as a conveyor systems warehouse

 There are two main industrial classes of belt conveyors; general material handling and bulk material handling.
 Depending on what your conveyor belt system will be doing will decide what type of belt you will need to carry your goods.

 This involves moving materials, products, items across short distances within the confines of a building or between a building and a transportation vehicle like they do at a Hermes national sorting hub.
-These belts are used for moving smaller sized and lower weight items such as moving boxes along inside a factory or
+These belts are used for moving smaller sized and lower weight items such as moving boxes along inside a factory.

 This is where the conveyor system needs to handle large volumes of raw goods, sharp heavy materials, dry materials, or metals.
 Examples of bulk materials are minerals, ores, coal, sand, stone, and chemicals, grains, flour, and sugar.